Here are ten easy switches one can make to be more environmentally friendly. A lot of these we have already done in our own home.

 4) Plastic Straws → Metal Straws or No Straws

-This was more a recent switch for us.
+This was more of a recent switch for us.
 We don't use straws very often, usually for smoothies or drinks at home, but decided it wouldn't hurt to have some on hand.
 However, now when I do happen to stop to pick up food to bring home, I don't bother to grab plastic straws as we have these at home, so we surprisingly use them a lot more than I thought!
 (We honestly could just not use the straws, but they are fun to use!)
 This is the set we got on Amazon.

 5) Tissues → Handkerchiefs

 I just made this switch this year.
 I was hesitant at first because handkerchiefs just get so gross, but I go through so many tissues due to allergies and it's just a waste.
 I ended up buying a total of 24 handkerchiefs.
 This way I had a least 3 per day for 1 week and wouldn't have to do laundry till the end of the week.
-After using them for a while, I realize I could get by with 2 a day and rarely do I need the third one.
+After using them for a while, I realized I could get by with 2 a day, and rarely do I need the third one.
 The Docker ones are my favorite, which you buy on Amazon.

 6) Plastic Bottles & Coffee Cups → Stainless Steel or Glass Reusable Bottle & Thermos